What is a Dog Park?

 |Birds at 10’||55 dB||Threshold for hearing level|

-In addition, the design for Fitchburg’s dog park will make use of landscaping buffers (trees and berms) which will not only provide shade and make for a prettier park, but also provide a sound barrier as added insurance.
+In addition, the design for Fitchburg’s dog park makes use of landscaping buffers (trees and berms) which not only provide shade and make for a prettier park, but also provide a sound barrier as added insurance.
 Also, by city ordinance (Sec.
-54-23), the hours the park would be likely be open would be limited to 6:00 am to 10:00 pm.
+54-23), park hours are limited.
+See more about hours under Park Rules.

 What about the smell?

 Dog Park users tend to be responsible and value the parks they use.
 They want the area to be clean and will pick up after their dogs.
-Waste stations and waste bags will be available for users.
-In addition, volunteers will conduct periodic clean-ups.
-Crushed limestone will be used for the paths in the dog park because it requires less maintenance and doesn’t retain odors.
-Again, if you haven’t been to a dog park, please visit one.
+Waste stations and waste bags are available for users.
+In addition, volunteers conduct periodic clean-ups.

 How were the sites under consideration for a Dog Park selected?

-What criteria were used to evaluate the sites?
+What criteria were used to evaluate the prospective Dog Park sites?